Bindushalini/cplusplus/training_2k25/notes.md

 Used to store references to external objects or variables that the class operates on.
 Examples: when an object needs access to a resource or variable that is maintained externally.

+typedef - alias for existing data type(in case of long names) typedef unsigned long int Scores - alais of unsigned long int as Scores

+Scores abc_score = 0;
+Scores xyz_score = 100;

+alternate to typedef is using keyword using Scores = unsigned long int;

+to overcome the limitation of enumtype, enum classes are used enum class: strongly typed.

+float: trailing f;
+double : without trailing f;

+auto type = must be initialised at declaration typeid(var_name).name()